aymenbouhaha/assignment/README.md

 To run this project, you need:
 - Node.js installed on your system.
 - A GitHub personal access token with the necessary permissions to access public repositories.
-(You can use mine I sent it through mail)

 ### Setup Instructions